Vroom vroom, motherfucker.

 - You want to kill the Celestial superbosses by running circles around them

-- You want to quickly farm the campaign and dungeons
+- You want to farm the campaign and dungeons as fast as possible

 - You want to cosplay as Indiana Jones (remember to pick up Skinner’s Torch)